novruzov23/Netflix_proje/README.md

 # Netflix_proje
-This project refines the netflix dataset.
-The tasks to be performed are listed below
+This project improves the netflix dataset.
+Given the tasks to be performed and the dataset, his project is improving the netflix dataset.
+The tasks to be performed are listed below.

 Task.
 1) Is there any Duplicate Record in this dataset ?
 If yes, then remove the duplicate records.
 Task.
 2) Is there any Null Value present in any column ?
 Show with Heat-map.